shinjiroy/model-checking-on-sdd/templates/formal-verification-log-template.md

 ### Notes

-{Any additional observations, concerns, or decisions}
+[Any additional observations, concerns, or decisions]
 ```

 ---

 ## Historical Sessions

-{Verification sessions will be appended here as they occur}
+[Verification sessions will be appended here as they occur]

 ---